-At a distance of 6 km from Ambalavalayal, 14 km from Sulthan Bathery and 28 km from Kalpetta, Edakkal Caves are two natural caves located on top of Ambukutty Mala near Ambalavalayal in Wayanad.
-Edakkal caves are one of the prime tourist places to visit in Wayanad and often represented in the promotion of Wayanad Tourism.
+At a distance of 6 km from Ambalavalayal, 14 km from Sulthan Bathery, and 28 km from Kalpetta, Edakkal Caves are two natural caves located on top of Ambukutty Mala near Ambalavalayal in Wayanad.
+It is one of the popular places of heritage in Kerala, and among the must-include places in Wayanad tour.

-The caves can be reached by about 1.5 km uphill trek from the parking area at the bottom.
-Most of the trekking path is cemented and lined up with several shops selling spices, drinks and local made handicrafts.
+The caves can be reached by about a 1.5 km uphill trek from the parking area at the bottom.
+Most of the trekking path is cemented and lined up with several shops selling spices, drinks, and locally made handicrafts.
 The trekking route is covered with coffee plantations and it takes around 45 minutes to climb up the hills.
-The views of Wayanad hills and surrounding peaks from the entrance of main cave are breathtaking.
+The views of Wayanad hills and surrounding peaks from the entrance of the main cave are breathtaking.
 Jeeps and Auto Rickshaws are available to reach the caves from Ambalavayal.

-There is a ticket office situated on the hill top from where travellers can buy entry tickets.
+There is a ticket office situated on the hilltop from where travellers can buy entry tickets.
 An iron gate at the entrance leads inside these caves, which take tourists to the pre-historic period.
-There is a telescope near the caves for better views of surrounding valley.
+There is a telescope near the caves for better views of the surrounding valley.

-Timings: 9 AM to 4 PM.
-Closed on Mondays.
+Timings: 9 AM to 4 PM, Closed on Monday

 Entry Fee: Rs.50 for Adults, Rs.
 50 for Camera and Rs.
 150 for Video